-Dr. Helen Baldwin Middle School Student Planning For Success 2016-2017
+Dr. Helen Baldwin Middle School Student Planning For Success 2018-2019

-During the last school year, I was most proud of my performance in: During the last school year, I put my efforts in improving: As I look forward to this school year, I want to: As I look forward to this school year, I seek to improve my skills in: As I look forward to this school year, I think I will accomplish: As I look forward to this school year, I think I will accomplish: As I look forward to this school year, I think I will accomplish: As I look forward to this school year, I want to remind myself that I should: • •
+During the last school year, I was most proud of my performance in: During the last school year, I put my efforts in improving: As I look forward to this school year, I want to: As I look forward to this school year, I seek to improve my skills in: As Floor forward to this school year, I seek to improve my skins in.
+And had for an also delegated and table to the second lab As I look forward to this school year, I think I will accomplish: As I look forward to this school year, I think I will accomplish: As I look forward to this school year, I think I will accomplish: As I look forward to this school year, I want to remind myself that I should: • •